filobot/docs-rewrite/topics/cloudflare.md

 These bans never expire once they are issued.

-> If you think your ban is wrong, please **[contact us]()**.
+> If you think your ban is unfair or wrong, appeal the ban by **[clicking here](https://forms.gle/Pdig38H5gn6XfyW76)**.
 > {.is-info}

 > Making an appeal doesn't ensure you'll be unbanned, it only ensures that we'll thoroughly review your case.
 > {.is-warning}

-# What actions are banned from Cloudflare?
+# What actions are banned?

 > Not all actions are listed here for security reasons.
 > {.is-warning}

-## Excess 429 errors[^3] in the API
+## Excess 429 errors[^3]

-The API has two types of rate limits:
+Our service has two types of rate limits:
-- Individual or specific.
-- Global or common.

-The individual or specific rate limits are more restrictive, but, as a consequence, exceeding this limit won't result in a ban on Cloudflare.
-These limits are specific to each API endpoint.

-Global or common rate limits are restrictive in the long term, that's, if you make a large number of requests per minute, you'll likely receive a global rate limit.

-If you exceed 5 times the warning for exceeding the global request quota in less than 1 hour, your IP address will be temporarily banned for 1 hour.

-## Excess 429 errors[^3] in the rest of the service

-The rest of our website has only one type of ratelimits:
-- Global or common.

-Global or common rate limits are restrictive in the long term, that's, if you make a large number of requests per minute, you'll likely receive a global rate limit.

-If you exceed 5 times the warning for exceeding the global request quota in less than 1 hour, your IP address will be temporarily banned for 1 hour
+- **Individual or specific** (API): They are different for each endpoint and restrictive in the short term.
+Exceeding these ratelimits doesn't result in a Cloudflare ban.
+- **Global or common** (Generic): They are the same for each endpoint and restrictive in the long term.
+Exceeding these ratelimits does result in a Cloudflare ban.

+Respect the ratelimits regardless of what they are.
+The API isn't publicly accessible, so we don't expect you to use it, but if you do, check the "X-RateLimit" headers to make sure you respect the rate limits.

+> If you repeatedly receive a **429 errors**, there is a good chance that a Cloudflare ban will be issued.
+If it happens frequently you'll receive a permanent Cloudflare ban.
+> .{is-danger}

-[^1]: Internet Service Provider: We refer to the company that provides you with the internet connection service.
+[^1]: We refer to the company that provides you with the internet connection service.
 [^2]: You can find out your IP address range by **[clicking here](https://www.calculator.net/ip-subnet-calculator.html)**.
 [^3]: 429 errors tell browsers and applications making requests of any kind to our website that your rate limit is being exceeded.